-Within the last decade, the incredibly diverse city of Bogotá has rapidly arrived against all odds as a cosmopolitan tourist destination.
-Despite Colombia’s violent history, the nation has seen vastly improved safety measures which make tourism not only viable but highly desirable for travelers who want to experience Latin America.
+Within the last decade, the incredibly diverse city of Bogotá has rapidly arrived as a cosmopolitan tourist destination.
+Despite Colombia’s violent history, the nation has seen vastly improved safety measures that make tourism not only viable but highly desirable for travelers who want to experience Latin America.

 The colorful diversity of Bogotá attracts tourists for a variety of reasons—whether to see the historical district of La Candelaria and its surrounding artistic hotspots, enjoy the affordable luxury of cuisine and hotels in Bogotá, or to participate in its vivid nightlife scene, this area represents a unique getaway for anyone who wants to experience the region in their own manner.

 However, one of the most appealing aspects for more sporty tourists is not in the destinations to discover, but in the routes you can use to get there.
-Bogotá is home of the largest biking network you can find in Latin America and this reason alone is why thousands of athletes and biking enthusiasts venture to Colombia every year.
+Bogotá is home to the largest biking network you can find in Latin America—with more than 560km of bike paths—and this reason alone is why thousands of athletes and biking enthusiasts venture to Colombia every year.

 Cycling for Your Bogotá Travels